-If you are an expat living or working in Portugal, you will be eligible to access the Portuguese National Health Service (Servico Nacional de Saude – SNS) if you make social security contributions or are retired.
-This will allow you to pay subsidised fees for seeing a doctor in Portugal via the SNS, or you can choose to see a private doctor if you have private health insurance.
+If you’re an expat in Portugal, you’re eligible for the Portuguese National Health Service (Servico Nacional de Saude – SNS) if you make social security contributions or are retired.
+This allows you to pay subsidised fees for seeing a doctor in Portugal via the SNS, or you can choose to see a private doctor if you have private health insurance.

 This guide to seeing a doctor in Portugal provided by Expatica includes:

 - Conditions for seeing a doctor in Portugal